 Today you begin your journey by boarding your international outbound flight to Marrakesh.
-Upon arrival into Marrakesh airport, your private driver meets you and transfers you the short 10 to 20 minute journey (depending on traffic) to your accommodation, where you're greeted with a mint tea.
-Once you've settled in, you can begin your exploration of Marrakesh.
+Upon arrival into Marrakesh airport, you will be met by a private car and transferred to your hotel, where you're greeted with a mint tea.
+Once you've settled in, begin your exploration of Marrakesh.
 Depending on where you're staying, a short stroll or taxi ride will take you to the souqs, where you can browse the vast array of goods for sale, from piles of aromatic spices to leather handbags and traditional lanterns.

 Day 2 Marrakesh

 Today your private guide leads you around the city, teaching you about its history and culture.
-You visit the beautifully mosaicked Saadien Tombs, where the bodies of sultans and their families have rested for centuries, the ruins of the 16th-century El Badi Palace and the 15th-century Mellah (Jewish Quarter).
+You visit the beautifully mosaicked Saadien Tombs, where the bodies of sultans and their families have rested for centuries, the Bahia Palace and the 15th-century Mellah (Jewish Quarter).
 This afternoon, your guide takes you into the different quarters of the souq to see craftsmen working on their various trades.
 It provides a valuable insight into the skilled work that goes into making the products you barter for.

 Day 3 Marrakesh

 Today you can explore Marrakesh independently, perhaps revisiting the souqs to barter for any goods that caught your eye on previous visits.
 We suggest taking time to visit the tranquil Majorelle Gardens, which provide a welcome contrast to the bustle of the medina.
-Here you can stroll among cacti, bamboo and gurgling streams, and visit the Berber Museum, which has a collection of artefacts once belonging to Berber tribes.
-This evening, head to the lively Djemaa El Fna to watch snake charmers and dancers perform for the crowds and sample some of Marrakesh's delicious - and often unusual - street food.
+Here you can stroll among cacti, bamboo and gurgling streams, and visit the Berber Museum, which has a collection of items that once belonged to Berber tribes.
+This evening, head to the lively Djemaa El Fna to watch dancers perform for the crowds and sample some of Marrakesh's delicious - and often unusual, street food.

-This morning you leave Marrakesh behind as you travel for around an hour and a half with your private driver into the rugged beauty of the High Atlas Mountains.
-After arriving at your accommodation in the peaceful foothills, you can relax and make use of the facilities, taking a dip in the pool or unwinding with a drink while enjoying the views.
+This morning you leave Marrakesh behind as you travel by private car into the rugged beauty of the High Atlas Mountains.
+After arriving at your accommodation in the peaceful foothills, relax and make use of the facilities, taking a dip in the pool or unwinding with a drink while enjoying the views.
 Alternatively, you may wish to begin to explore your surroundings, perhaps taking a walk through the green hills and valleys.

-Today you may wish to visit a traditional Berber village with your private guide, where you can share lunch and a mint tea with a local family while learning about their way of life.
+Today you may wish to visit a traditional Berber village, where you can share lunch and a mint tea with a local family while learning about their way of life.
 We recommend a visit to the Assafou Foundation, which provides free education to children living in these rural communities.
 You can visit the school where the children are taught and where local women learn skills such as weaving so that they can sell their handicrafts at local markets or in Marrakesh's souqs.